 Audit and Risk Committee

 The Audit and Risk Committee (ARC) is an independent body established in accordance with the Standing Directions 2018 under the Financial Management Act 1994.
 The ARC is an independent advisory committee reporting directly to the Secretary.
 The Secretary appoints all committee members based on their qualifications and experience to ensure that the committee can adequately discharge its duties.
-The Chief Finance Officer and the Chief Audit Executive attend all ARC meetings.
+The Chief Finance Officer and the Chief Audit Officer attend all ARC meetings.
 The ARC meets six to seven times a year as determined by the Chair.

 The ARC provides the Secretary with independent assurance on the department’s:

 - internal control systems

 The ARC comprises three independent members (including an independent Chair) and two internal members.

 Peter Lewinsky is the Chair of the department's ARC since January 2022.
 He is also an independent member of the department’s Integrity Committee.